ryanolsonk/LLDB-QuickLook/README.md

 The command is quite simple.
 It asks an object in your program for debug data, saves the data to a tmp file on your computer, and opens the file using Finder and Quick Look.

-# Getting Started #
+## Getting Started

 1. Clone the repository.
-2. Copy the `.lldbinit` file to you home directory (or append the lines to your existing `.lldbinit`).
+2. Copy the `.lldbinit` file to your home directory (or append the lines to your existing `.lldbinit`).
-3. Update the path to `lldb_quick_look.py` in the `.lldbinit` file to match the script's location on your computer
+3. Update the path to `lldb_quick_look.py` in the `.lldbinit` file to match the script's location on your machine.
-4. Add the `DataProviders` directory to your Xcode project
+4. Add the `DataProviders` directory to your Xcode project.
 5. To use the full version of quick look, ensure that "Enable access for assistive devices" setting is checked in System Preferences.

 ![Enable access for assistive devices](http://f.cl.ly/items/1Y060S3c2W0f321m3H1Y/enable-access-for-assistive-devices.png)

-# Using the Command #
+## Using the Command

 When your program is paused on a breakpoint in lldb, calling the command: